Looming Mideast peace deal amounts to Netanyahu-Trump pact, experts say

 Michael Stephens, a research fellow at the Royal United Services Institute, a London-based think tank, said Palestinians "can't and won't" accept the plan set to be unveiled in the White House.

-"The deal of the century, which is not based on international legality and law, gives Israel everything it wants at the expense of the national rights of the Palestinian people," Palestinian Prime Minister Mohammad Shtayyeh said opening the Palestinian Authority's weekly cabinet meeting in Ramallah on Sunday.
+"The deal of the century, which is not based on international legality and law, gives Israel everything it wants at the expense of the national rights of the Palestinian people," Palestinian Prime Minister Mohammad Shtayyeh said in opening the Palestinian Authority's weekly Cabinet meeting in Ramallah on Sunday.

 Palestinian leaders have consistently dismissed the U.S. as biased toward Israel and emphatically rejected the economic half of the Trump administration's plan that was published on June 22.

-Opposition to the expected deal came from another end of the political spectrum, too.
+Opposition to the deal came from another end of the political spectrum, too.

-A delegation of the Yesha Council, an umbrella group of Israeli municipal authorities in the occupied West Bank, that has traveled to Washington for the plan's unveiling said Tuesday that it was "very disturbed."
+A delegation of the Yesha Council, an umbrella group of Israeli municipal authorities in the occupied West Bank that traveled to Washington for the plan's unveiling, said Tuesday that it was "very disturbed."

 "We cannot agree to a plan that would include the establishment of a Palestinian state that would pose a threat to the State of Israel," said David Alhaini, the group's chairman.